shashankkatte/golang-playground/README.md

 # golang-playground
-A DIY exercise repo for simple golang tutorials and practice codelets
+A DIY exercise repo for simple golang tutorials and practice codelets.